 Every month a handful of Task 2 themes resurface in test centres around the world.
-The list below covers the ten themes we have seen most often in the last 90 days, drawn from Reddit r/IELTS exam reports, Writing9 and IELTSPodcast question logs, IELTS Liz's 2026 predicted-topics page, and recent posts on IELTS Advantage, IELTS Buddy and IELTS-Blog.
-None of the prompts below are republished exam questions.
-Each one has been paraphrased to stay on the same theme without breaching IELTS copyright, and each has a question type labelled so you can practise the format as well as the topic.
+The list below covers the ten themes appearing most often in April 2026, with a question type labelled on each so you can practise the format as well as the topic.
 Use this page as a focused practice plan for the next four weeks: pick three or four themes you find weakest, write a timed essay on each, and run it through a band-graded checker before moving on.

 1. AI in Education